 Smart Bidding for store visits or store sales

 Measuring the impact your online ads have on your in-store visits is vital for meeting your business goals.
-Use Smart Bidding for store visits or Smart Bidding for store sales to maximize total sales by bidding the right amount to attract the right customers, whether they end up purchasing online or in your store.
+Use Smart Bidding for store visits or Smart Bidding for store sales to maximise total sales by bidding the right amount to attract the right customers, whether they end up purchasing online or in your store.